matteason/scotrail-announcements-june-2022/README.md

 You can listen to these announcements set to ambient music on [Ambient ScotRail Beats](https://matteason.co.uk/scotbeats).

+They're also available in a [Google Drive folder](https://drive.google.com/drive/u/0/folders/172W6sXnvlr7UcNLipO8BTw417_KRz9c5), which you may find easier to navigate as it's split into subfolders of 200 files.

 ScotRail's copyright policy for these announcements is as follows:

 > Where ScotRail Trains Limited holds the copyright in its published information, the information may be copied or reproduced without formal permission, provided that: